Northward-Design/gulp-recipes-es6/recipes/advanced-sassy-web/README.md

 - Additional Configuration for SASS sources in `src/sass`.
 - Additional Configuration for JS sources in `src/js`.
 - Additional Configuration for Image sources in `src/images` and `src/images/optimized`.
-- Additional Configuration for the location of `dist`.

 ### Tasks